GTorrandella/PDI-TweetMaster/README.md

 # PDI-TweetMaster

->Thanks thanking your time in finding TweetMaster!
+>Thanks taking your time in finding TweetMaster!
 >
 >This RESTful API is a college's project, so expect mediocre code and a lot of to-do's.
 >
 >Autors: Federico Calonge, Juan David, Gabriel Torrandella
+>
 >Professor: Juan Lagostena

 ## Setting Up TweetMaster